-R. Kelly to be released from jail after payment made
+R. Kelly: ‘We’re going to straighten all this stuff out’

-CHICAGO (AP) - R&B; singer R. Kelly was scheduled to be released on Saturday from the Chicago jail where he’s been held since Wednesday after someone paid the $161,000 he owed in back child support, a law enforcement spokeswoman said.
+CHICAGO (AP) - R&B; singer R. Kelly walked out of a Chicago jail on Saturday, shortly after someone paid $161,000 that he owed in back child support.

-Sophia Ansari, a spokeswoman for the Cook County Sheriff’s Department, which operates the jail, said that she expected Kelly’s release would come early Saturday afternoon.
-She said the money was posted sometime Saturday morning.
-She did not immediately know who posted the money.

-Kelly was ordered taken into custody on Wednesday by a judge after he said that he did not have the entire $161,000 he owed in child support.
+Kelly, who was ordered taken into custody on Wednesday by a judge after Kelly said he didn’t have the entire $161,000 he owed, briefly spoke with reporters, telling them: “I promise you, we’re going to straighten all this stuff out.”
+He said that was all he could say, a stark contrast to a nationally televised broadcast that aired earlier in the week in which he cried and ranted about being “assassinated” by allegations of sexual abuse that led to criminal charges last month.

+Sophia Ansari, a spokeswoman for Cook County Sheriff’s Department, which operates the jail, did not immediately know who paid the back child support on Kelly’s behalf.
+His attorney, Steve Greenberg, said he could not discuss the child support payment because of a judge’s gag order in that case.

+As is done with other high-profile inmates, Kelly, 52, was held in a solo cell under round-the-clock observation.

-That trip to jail was Kelly’s second in a matter of weeks.
-Last month, after he was charged with 10 counts of aggravated sexual abuse pertaining to four women, including three who were minors when the alleged abuse occurred, he was taken to the same jail.
+It was his second trip to jail in a matter of weeks.

+Last month, after he was charged with 10 counts of aggravated sexual abuse pertaining to three girls and a woman, he was taken to the same jail.
 Kelly, whose attorney said at the time that the singer’s finances were in disarray, then spent a weekend in jail before a 47-year-old suburban Chicago business owner posted his $100,000 bail.

 His attorney and publicist told a similar story this week before and after the hearing in which the judge ordered Kelly into custody, with the publicist telling reporters that Kelly was prepared to pay $50,000 to $60,000 on Wednesday but was not able to pay the entire amount.

-Kelly has denied any wrongdoing and has pleaded not guilty to the charges.
-He has also very publicly proclaimed his innocence, telling Gayle King in an interview that aired this past week on “CBS This Morning” that all his accusers were lying about him.
+Kelly has denied any wrongdoing and has pleaded not guilty to the sexual abuse charges.
+He has also very publicly proclaimed his innocence, telling Gayle King in an interview that aired Wednesday on “CBS This Morning” that all his accusers were lying about him.
 He also talked about his finances, saying that people had stolen money from his bank accounts, though he offered no details.

+Greenberg told reporters on Saturday that Kelly’s attorneys “haven’t seen one piece of evidence.”

+“When we get those things, we’re going to fight this case like we fight any other case, in the courtroom, based on the evidence,” he said.

 Check out the AP’s complete coverage of the investigations into R. Kelly.